Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ederated} learning (FL)~\cite{mcmahan2016federated,yang2019federated} is a privacy-preserving and distributed learning paradigm that establishes machine learning models based on datasets that are distributed across multiple parties/devices.
-It aims to protect the private data and mitigate privacy leakage, in the context of legal restrictions, user side privacy protection and commercial competition.
-Benefiting from its distributed design and outstanding performance, FL is widely applied in various industries such as mobile service~\cite{yang2018applied}, healthcare~\cite{ge2020fedner}, finance~\cite{long2020federated} and so on.
-According to the architecture of FL in previous works, FL can be divided into three mainstream frameworks, including horizontal FL (HFL), vertical FL (VFL) and federated transfer learning (FTL).
-HFL is suitable for the scenarios where the datasets have same feature space but different samples, while VFL is suitable for the scenarios where the datasets have same samples but different feature spaces.
-Unlike HFL and VFL, FTL is designed for the scenarios that datasets diff not only in feature space but also in samples.
-Through investigation, most of existing works, such as~\cite{konevcny2016federated, mcmahan2017communication, mohri2019agnostic}, focus on horizontal data distribution rather than the others.
+\IEEEPARstart{F}{ederated} learning (FL)~\cite{mcmahan2016federated,yang2019federated}, a privacy-preserving and distributed learning paradigm, establishes machine learning models based on distributed datasets across multiple parties/devices.
+It aims to protect client's local data and mitigate privacy leakage in the context of legal restrictions, user side privacy protection and commercial competition.
+Benefiting from the collaborative training of the server model and privacy protection of the local raw data, FL may be widely applied to various industries, e.g., mobile service~\cite{yang2018applied}, healthcare~\cite{ge2020fedner}, finance~\cite{long2020federated}, face annotation~\cite{suruliandi2021deep, kasthuri2019gabor}.
+According to the data distribution characteristic, FL can be roughly categorized into horizontal FL (HFL), vertical FL (VFL) and federated transfer learning (FTL).
+HFL is suitable for the clients sharing datasets of same feature space but different examples, while VFL is designed for the clients sharing datasets of same examples but different feature spaces.
+FTL is proposed for the client's dataset diffs neither in feature space nor in examples.
+Among the three FLs, most studies are focused on HFL ~\cite{konevcny2016federated, mcmahan2017communication, mohri2019agnostic, yurochkin2019bayesian, mugunthan2020privacyfl}, while the other two still need to be further explored.